rosafilgueira/Spark_EDDIE_TextMining/README.md

   		qsub sparkcluster_and_driver.job

-Note: In this option we have already configured the driver to submit a simple Spark Application (calculation of Pi) tha comes with the Spark source code using  the **spark-Pi.sh** script.
-If you want to change a Spark Text Mining query (e.g. spark-textminingh.sh) or submit another application, you just need to modify/replace this script.
+Note: In this option we have already configured the driver to submit a simple Spark Application (calculation of Pi) tha comes with the Spark source code using  the *spark-Pi.sh* script.
+If you want to change a Spark Text Mining query (e.g. *spark-textminingh.sh*) or submit another application, you just need to modify/replace this script.

 * **Option 2**:This PBS-job starts the master and workers.
-For submitting Spark Applications/Queries to the Spark Cluster we need to do it via: a) another PBS-job (e.g. spark-driver-textming.job) ; b) interactive session ( e.g. spark-interactive-textming.sh)
+For submitting Spark Applications/Queries to the Spark Cluster we need to do it via: a) another PBS-job (e.g. *spark-driver-textminig.job*) ; b) interactive session ( e.g. *spark-interactive-textminig.sh*)

                 qsub sparkcluster.job